-Figure 2 illustrates the performance of each of our benchmarks and the sources of underutilization.
+Fig. 3 illustrates the performance of each of our benchmarks and the sources of underutilization.
 "Utilization" here is the percentage of the theoretical peak performance of the simulated architecture actually achieved by each of these benchmarks.
 Idle times between kernel executions when data was being transferred between the GPU and CPU were not considered.

-On average, these applications make use of around 45% of the GPU compute power, with the extremes being BlackScholes, with a 65% utilization, and Needleman-Wunsch, with a 5% utilization.
+On top of every bar in Fig. 3 is the overall percentage of underutilization.
+Even though the overall performance of these applications on GPUs is impressive, the utilization of the hardware is low.
+The underutilization varies from 37 percent in srad to 90 percent in 1u.
 It is important to note here that the utilizations of individual benchmarks vary widely.
 Further, the extent to which specific causes lead to underutilization also varies from one application to another.

-Figure 2 illustrates three principal reasons for underutilization in GPUs:
+Fig. 3 illustrates three principal reasons for underutilization in GPUs:

-- Datapath stalls: This portion of the graph indicates the amount of time the shader core datapath itself is stalled for reasons such as read-after-write hazards.
-This is especially of concern on GPUs, which tend to have very deep floating-point pipelines. - Memory stalls: The benefit from having numerous thread contexts in GPUs is the ability to hide memory latency by issuing a different thread-warp from the same block of instructions when one warp is waiting on memory.
+- Datapath stalls.
+This portion of the graph indicates the amount of time the shader core datapath itself is stalled for reasons such as read-after-write hazards.
+This is especially of concern on GPUs, which tend to have very deep floating-point pipelines. - Memory stalls.
+The benefit from having numerous thread contexts in GPUs is the ability to hide memory latency by issuing a different thread warp from the same block of instructions when one warp is waiting on memory.
 This is not always enough, however, and this portion of the graph indicates the amount of time that all available warps are waiting for data from memory.
 To check whether it is memory bandwidth or memory latency that is the limiting factor, a separate study was done using a machine configuration that had double the bandwidth of the GTX 285.
-The change in utilization was negligible. - Serialization: The CUDA system collects 32 individual threads into a "warp" and executes them in a manner similar to a 32-wide SIMD machine.
+The change in utilization was negligible. - Serialization.
+The CUDA system collects 32 individual threads into a "warp" and executes them in a manner similar to a 32 wide SIMD machine.
 In sequential code, threads in a warp all execute the same series of instructions.
-However, in the event that some threads take a different execution path, the warp is split into the taken and not-taken portions and these two newly-formed warps are executed back-to-back rather than concurrently, reducing the overall utilization of the processor.
+However, in the event that some threads take a different execution path, the warp is split into the taken and not taken portions and these two newly formed warps are executed back to back rather than concurrently, reducing the overall utilization of the processor.
 The "control divergence" portion of the graph indicates the amount of time that is spent executing fractions of a warp rather than an entire warp at a given time.

-Fig. 3.
+Fig. 4.
 PEPSC architecture template.
 The shaded components are part of conventional SIMD datapaths.

-Although a newer generation of Nvidia GPUs than the GTX 285 has been released, the major changes made to design - such as allowing multiple kernels to execute concurrently - do not affect the observations made in this analysis.
+Although a newer generation of Nvidia GPUs than the GTX 285 has been released, the major changes made to design-such as allowing multiple kernels to execute concurrently-do not affect the observations made in this analysis.

-III.
-THE PEPSC ARCHITECTURE
+3 THE PEPSC ARCHITECTURE

-An overview of the PEPSC architecture is presented in Figure 3.
+An overview of the PEPSC architecture is presented in Fig. 4.
 It has the following architectural components to fulfill the basic computational requirements for data-parallel scientific applications:

-- A wide SIMD machine to effectively exploit data-level parallelism. - A scalar pipeline for non-SIMD operations such as nonkernel code and incrementing loop-induction variables. - 3) A dedicated address generation unit (AGU). - Special function units for math library functions such as sine, cosine and divide.
+- 1. A wide SIMD machine to effectively exploit datalevel parallelism. - 2.
+A scalar pipeline for non-SIMD operations such as nonkernel code and incrementing loop-induction variables. - 3.
+A dedicated address generation unit (AGU). - 4.
+Special function units for math library functions such as sine, cosine, and divide.

 PEPSC employs several additional techniques to improve the efficiency of scientific computing, each addressing a different source of the current reduced utilization.
-These are:
+These are